XIONGRUIbear/XIONGRUIbear.github.io/content/_index.md

     content:
       title: Publications
       subtitle: Working Papers
-      text: Xiong, R., & Sun, H. The Entrepreneurship Ecosystem Structure and its Impact on Entrepreneurship: A Sequential Exploration from Entrepreneurs’ Perspective.
+      text: Xiong, R., & Sun, H. The Entrepreneurship Ecosystem Structure and its Impact on Entrepreneurship':' A Sequential Exploration from Entrepreneurs’ Perspective.
 Entrepreneurship Theory and Practice.
 (Submitted).
     design:
      view: compact
      columns: '2'